 3. Align sales and marketing teams

 Making it easy for teams to discuss and collaborate is the first step in encouraging teamwork.
-With Slack everyone can share their tips and stories with relevant groups.
+With Slack, everyone can share their tips and stories with relevant groups.

 4. Answer client questions immediately

 You might not have all the answers that a client needs, make getting them easier by using Slack.
-Instead of sending an email which might not be read for a while, you can send a message to a group of people or individuals to get a faster response.
+Instead of sending an email that might not be read for a while, you can send a message to a group of people or individuals to get a faster response.

-5. Set reminders to important messages
+5. Set reminders for important messages

 Did one of your colleagues share something you need to take action on?
-With 2 clicks you can add a reminder to any message so you won’t forget to complete the task.
+With 2 clicks, you can add a reminder to any message so you won’t forget to complete the task.

 6. Stay motivated

-Use different Slack channels to share wins, losses and words of encouragement.
+Use different Slack channels to share wins, losses, and words of encouragement.
 Whether sales reps are in the same office or geographically dispersed, they can all feel connected and share their ups and downs by using Slack.

 How to use Slack channels for sales teams

-Wouldn’t it be great if the whole sales team could share their wins, tips, recent objections and questions on a platform that could be accessed and searched from their computer or mobile phone?
-That’s where Slack comes in -by using Slack for sales teams, you can create multiple channels (groups) with different members in each to discuss, collaborate and share.
+Wouldn’t it be great if the whole sales team could share their wins, tips, recent objections, and questions on a platform that could be accessed and searched from their computer or mobile phone?
+That’s where Slack comes in -by using Slack for sales teams, you can create multiple channels (groups) with different members in each to discuss, collaborate, and share.
 Check out our recommendations for getting started on the platform below.

 1. Configure your channels